-G. 5311 Authorizing Resolution
+7. 5311 Authorizing Resolution

-Recommendation: Staff recommends that the Board of Directors approve the attached Resolution authorizing staff to submit requests for FTA Section 5311 Funding to the Caltrans.
-This item was recommended to the Board by the Finance & Administration Committee.
+Recommendation: Staff recommends the committee forward to the Board of Directors approve the attached Resolution authorizing Staff to submit requests for FTA Section 5311 Funding to the Caltrans

-H. Transit Performance Improvement Program (TPI) Authorizing Resolution
+8. Transit Performance Improvement Program (TPI) Authorizing Resolution

-Recommendation: Staff requests approval of Resolution #16-2016 authorizing Staff to submit a request to MTC for the Transit Performance Incentives (TPI) Program in the amount of \$423,798.
+Recommendation: Staff recommends the committee forward to the Board of Directors approve the attached Resolution authorizing Staff to submit a request to MTC for the Transit Performance Incentives (TPI) Program in the amount of \$423,798.